 When I got home I found Fido alone at home while Tig had gone to the WI Meeting.
 I took him for a walk and then watered the garden.
 For supper I had a roll mop and salad; Tig had left me a rice pudding in the slow cooker.
 When she got home Tig said she had taken a phone call from Liz the cellist inviting me out for music making this evening, but of course I was unavailable.

-This was thirty-two years ago; the equivalent ticket today is called the Anglia Plus One Day Ranger and costs £17.70.
+This was over thirty years ago; the equivalent ticket today is called the Anglia Plus One Day Ranger and cost £17.70 in 2014.
 It doesn’t go as far as Royston or Audley End any more, nor does it run from Ely to Kings Lynn or from Ely to Peterbrough.
 Although this would not have affected my journey in 1982 it is definitely an inferior service today.
 I again purchased an Anglia Ranger ticket about 15 years later with my wife Molly and young family Peter and Polly.
 We were staying at our caravan in Trimingham and Gunton Road on the Cromer line was the nearest station, five miles away.
 We went from there to Norwich and then along the mainline to Ipswich.
 From there to the beach at Felixstowe, returning to our car at Gunton Road in the evening.
 This time the parking was free of course.

 THE BLOG FOR MEMORIES OF EAST ANGLIAN